 24 February 2015 by Administrator

-The function of this Sector is to regulate flight operations activities inclusive of aircrew licensing and air/ground operator certification.
-The Flight Calibration Division of this sector provides navigational aids calibration services locally and regionally.
+The function of this Division is to regulate flight operations activities inclusive of aircrew licensing and air/ground operator certification.

 PROGRAM AND ACTIVITIES

 Flight Crew Licensing is enforced upon pilots for various categories and type ratings.
-This activity includes issuing, renewal and verification of pilots and flight engineers licenses.
-Pilot licences processed are Private Pilot License (PPL), Commercial Pilot License (CPL) and Airline Transport Pilot License (ATPL).
-Terms apply for conversion of foreign licence by Malaysian citizens and validation of foreign licence for non-Malaysians.
+This activity includes issuing, renewal and verification of pilots licenses.
+Pilot licences processed are Private Pilot License (PPL), Commercial Pilot License (CPL), Multi Pilot License (MPL) and Airline Transport Pilot License (ATPL).
+Terms apply for validation of foreign licence.
 Please view FAQ for common queries regarding aircrew licensing and How to be a Pilot for career information.

 Air Crew Examination is conducted in association with pilot licensing requirements.
-This Sector is the authority for setting up examination papers, invigilation and markings.
+This Division is the authority for setting up examination papers, invigilation and markings.
 The syllabus for aircrew examination includes:

 The completed examination application forms are available in pdf format and could be submitted by these options: